piEsposito/piEsposito/README.md

 ### Hello there!

-I'm Pi Esposito, Machine Learning Engineer [@printbear](https://github.com/printbear) and Google Developer Expert in Machine Learning.
+I'm Pi Esposito, AI Engineer [@printbear](https://github.com/printbear) and Google Developer Expert in Machine Learning.

 ## About me

-I live in the country-side somewhere in the world, have an awesome family and two awesome dogs.
+I live in the country-side somewhere in the world, have an awesome family: an awesome wife and two awesome dogs.
 I'm a nerd.
 I also work remotely.